-There is no minimum time requirement; however, a maximum time limit of 6-10 minutes will be imposed during the preliminary round, dependent upon scheduling.
+- There is no minimum time requirement; however, a maximum time limit of 6-10 minutes may be imposed during the preliminary round, dependent upon scheduling.

 General Information & Guidelines

-PIMF Concerto Competition Finals will be performed before a live audience at Bryn Mawr College in Bryn Mawr, Pennsylvania.
+- PIMF Concerto Competition Finals will be performed before a live audience.

-The panel of judges will consist of Philadelphia Orchestra members and/or representatives of the Ocean City Pops and other regional orchestras.
+- The panel of judges will consist of Philadelphia Orchestra members and/or representatives of other regional orchestras.

-The Grand Prize winner will perform as soloist with the Ocean City Pops in New Jersey, or another regional orchestra.
-Concert date to be determined.
+- The Grand Prize winner will perform as soloist with the New York Session Symphony or other professional or community orchestra.